saffronl/LearningGIS/README.md

 # LearningGIS

-Here is a repository of my notes and code while I learn GIS.
+Here is a repository of my notes and code while I learn QGIS with Python.